Awards and Nominations

 Gary shared this expertise with the emergency management community at large through his involvement with the Florida Emergency Preparedness Association, the Governor’s Hurricane Conference and serving on damage assessment teams following Hurricanes Gilbert, Hugo, and Andrew.

 Gary passed away in May, 2001 after getting off shift supporting a wildfire operations; he was 50 years old.

 Provide a description of specific accomplishments of the nominee.
 Support materials can be included in the form of articles, letters, photos, or other documentation.
 No self-nominations will be considered.

 Provide a brief summary of the nomination for potential use during the awards ceremony.

 A separate nomination must be completed for each award/person nominated.

-The 2021 FEPA Award Nomination cycle is open and accepting nominations.
+The 2021 FEPA Award Nomination cycle is closed.